-Brain games for dogs have a lot of benefits for your fur-baby.
+Brain games for dogs have a lot of benefits.
 In this article, we'll talk about how your dog's brain works, what these different dog brain games are, and how these games benefit your fur-baby in more ways than one.

 BRAIN GAMES FOR YOUR DOGS